A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone

-In contrast to the traditional GA, hybrid GA algorithms improve each offspring by local search methods. \citet{ha2020hybrid} used sixteen local search methods specific to TSPD/FSTSP, which they call $N_1$ to $N_{16}$.
-Our study utilizes 15 of these methods $N_1$ to $N_{15}$.
-Since the local search method $N_{16}$ is randomly modifying launch and rendezvous points for drone deliveries, it will not make any contributions because the \JOIN{} algorithm is optimizing the launch and landing locations.
+In contrast to the traditional GA, hybrid GA algorithms improve each offspring by local search. \citet{ha2020hybrid} used sixteen local search neighborhoods specific to TSPD/FSTSP, which they call $N_1$ to $N_{16}$.
+Our study utilizes 15 of these neighborhoods $N_1$ to $N_{15}$.
+Since the \bluenote{neighborhood} $N_{16}$ is randomly modifying launch and rendezvous points for drone deliveries, it will not make any contributions because the \JOIN{} algorithm is optimizing the launch and landing locations.

-We introduce 7 new local search methods, labeled $L_1$ to $L_7$, which are shown to make further improvements.
-A detailed description of these methods is provided below, and they are also illustrated in Figure \ref{fig:neighborhood}.
-A numerical analysis will be performed in Section \ref{HaSubsection} in order to evaluate the contribution of the new local search methods.
+We introduce 7 new local search neighborhoods, labeled $L_1$ to $L_7$, which are shown to make further improvements.
+A detailed description of these neighborhoods is provided below, and they are also illustrated in Figure \ref{fig:neighborhood}.
+A numerical analysis is performed in Section \ref{HaSubsection} in order to evaluate the contribution of the new local search neighborhoods.

 \begin{itemize} \item $L_1$, (Convert to drone): Randomly choose three consecutive truck nodes and convert the middle one to a drone node. \item $L_2$, (Relocate a drone node): Remove a random drone node and randomly locate it between two consecutive truck nodes as a drone node. \item $L_3$, (Swap truck-drone nodes): Choose a truck node and a drone node randomly and swap them while keeping the type of each position. \item $L_4$, (Swap truck arcs): randomly select two arcs from the truck tour and swap them.